apache/flink/docs/dev/api_concepts.md

 name.

-A note on accumulators and iterations: Currently the result of accumulators is only available after the overall job ended.
+A note on accumulators and iterations: Currently the result of accumulators is only available after the overall job has ended.
 We plan to also make the result of the previous iteration available in the next iteration.
 You can use
 {% gh_link /flink-java/src/main/java/org/apache/flink/api/java/operators/IterativeDataSet.java#L98 "Aggregators" %}
 to compute per-iteration statistics and base the termination of iterations on such statistics.